UF-CompLing/ChomplingDev/README.md

 ## Access Ipython Notebooks

-If you Vagrant box loaded successfully, Ipython Notebooks can be accessed from the [localhost](http://localhost:8888)
+If your Vagrant box loaded successfully, Ipython Notebooks can be accessed from the [localhost](http://localhost:8888)

+## Access R Server installation

+If your Vagrant box loaded successfully, RStudio server instance can be accessed from the [localhost](http://localhost:8787)

 ## Check for Updates